wilsonmar/oss-perf/jenkins.md

 0. Click <strong>Status</strong> on the left menu to return to the higher level screen.

-   CAUTION: If you're just looking around, don't click the Disable button on the right or the Delete button on the left menu.
+   CAUTION: If you're just looking around, don't click the <strong>Disable</strong> button on the right or the <strong>Delete</strong> button on the left menu.

    <a name="Configure">
    ### Configure project</a>